VOLD: Reasoning Transfer from LLMs to Vision-Language Models via On-Policy Distillation: Introduction

-1) We propose \textbf{VOLD}, a framework for transferring reasoning capabilities from text-only teachers to vision-language students through combined reinforcement learning and on-policy knowledge distillation.
+The main contributions of this work can be summarized as follows: 1) We propose \textbf{VOLD}, a framework for transferring reasoning capabilities from text-only teachers to vision-language students through combined reinforcement learning and on-policy knowledge distillation.
 2) We show that text-to-vision policy alignment via SFT is a critical prerequisite for effective teacher-student reasoning transfer and provide a theoretical motivation as well as an empirical validation for this requirement.
 3) We demonstrate that unified RL and distillation objectives significantly outperform standalone GRPO training, achieving state-of-the-art performance despite using only text-based training data.